Supervising or Aiding a Prostitute – Penal Code 653.23 PC

 - appears to receive money from someone who is prostituting;

-- behavior likely showing aiding prostitute in known area;
+- behavior likely showing aiding prostitute in the known area;

-- they are known to engage in behavior above within last 6 months;
+- they are known to engage in behavior above within the last six months;

-- they have a related conviction within past 5 years.
+- they have had a related conviction within the past five years.

 What are the Related California Offenses?

-There are several crimes that are closely related to PC 653.23 supervising a prostitute, including:
+Several crimes are closely related to PC 653.23 supervising a prostitute, including:

 - Penal Code 652.22 PC – loitering to commit prostitution,